josmar-crwdstffng/angular/aio/content/guide/router-reference.md

 </code-example>

-Given the preceding configuration, when the browser URL for this application becomes `/heroes`, the router matches that URL to the route path `/heroes` and displays the `HeroListComponent` as a sibling element to the `RouterOutlet` that you've placed in the host component's template.
+Given the preceding configuration, when the browser URL for this application becomes `/heroes`, the router matches that URL to the route path `/heroes` and displays the `HeroListComponent` as a sibling element to the `RouterOutlet` that you have placed in the host component's template.

 <a id="basics-router-links"></a>
 <a id="router-link"></a>